Community of Practice

 See a sample certificate or see a sample letter of recognition.

-The Accessible Documents Initiative is also open to formal certification partnerships with accessibility and professional bodies.
-No specific partnerships are confirmed yet.
-We will announce them here when they are.
+EquitableDocs is also open to formal certification partnerships with accessibility and professional bodies.
+No specific partnerships are confirmed yet; they will be announced here when they are.

 Do I need experience in document accessibility?

 No. The Community of Practice provides free training.
 You start by learning, practise on real documents, and build skills through doing.
-Many members will be new to this field.
+Many members are new to this field.

 Is this paid work?